sue445/plant_erd/README.md

    -t TABLE, --table TABLE           Output only tables within a certain distance adjacent to each other with foreign keys from a specific TABLE
    -d DISTANCE, --distance DISTANCE  Output only tables within a certain DISTANCE adjacent to each other with foreign keys from a specific table (default: 0)
-   -i, --skip-index                  Whether don't print index to ERD -s, --skip-table                  Skip generating table by using regex patterns --user USER                       Oracle USER --password PASSWORD               Oracle PASSWORD [$ORACLE_PASSWORD] --host HOST                       Oracle HOST (default: "localhost")
+   -i, --skip-index                  Whether don't print index to ERD --user USER                       Oracle USER --password PASSWORD               Oracle PASSWORD [$ORACLE_PASSWORD] --host HOST                       Oracle HOST (default: "localhost")